johannesadelstein/korrektor/README.md

 ### 4. Multiple texts

 **is.gd/korrektor** can check several shorter texts at the same time.
+It can also process texts in other languages, but it is specialized in German texts.

 ### 5. Additional information